Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ## Challenge Protocol

 After submitter submits the update status, it will be reserved for one hour to time as an open challenge time.
+During this time period, anyone can challenge the submitter.

 ### Phase 1.